 Despite the suspension being fairly supple over smaller bumps, it didn’t feel like the Trigger was completely overwhelmed on bigger hits.
 I didn’t get too sendy with the Trigger, but the rear suspension felt adequately supportive, and I didn’t find myself bottoming out hard when I got it off the ground.

 As I noted in the geometry section, the bottom bracket on the Trigger is a bit higher than average.
 I can’t say that I noticed this on the trails at Bootleg, although I tend to notice that sort of thing more on bermy, flowy trails (which isn’t what Bootleg has on tap).
 So I’m not inclined to draw any real conclusions here other than: if you’re militant about having the lowest bottom bracket, the Trigger probably isn’t for you.
 But if you pedal up lots of super rocky climbs where a low bottom bracket can be annoying, the Trigger might serve you well.

 I’d put the Trigger more in the category of “Go have a good time on your bike, no matter what the trail throws at you” rather than the category of “purebred race bike.”
-It seems like it’s a bit less focused on all-out speed and destruction of everything in it’s path than something like a Santa Cruz Bronson or the slightly longer travel Trek Remedy.
+It seems like the Trigger is a bit less focused on all-out speed and destruction of everything in its path than something like a Santa Cruz Bronson or the slightly longer-travel Trek Remedy.
 And if you want to see where we’ve placed the Trigger against other comparable bikes, check out our 27.5” Comparison piece.

 So if you like the sound of a more playful bike that has some slick features to make climbing and mellower trails more enjoyable, for the first time in a long time, I’d actually recommend taking a serious look at a bike from Cannondale.